 According to Financial Post in 2016, three private equity investors – Hellman & Friedman LLC, PennanrPark Investment Corporation, and Thomas H Lee Partners LP topped the list, each closing three deals.

 As a job seeker, how should you approach Private Equity in Canada?
 You need to see it as the inevitability of the market’s usual characteristics.
 Sometimes the market will go up and sometimes the market will go down.
 And even if it hit the market badly, the consequences only last for a few months; and again after closing a few more deals, things will start to look brighter than ever.

-If you are new to Private Equity, you may have a look at this detailed guide to Private Equity
+If you are new to Private Equity, you may have a look at this detailed Private Equity Overview

 Private Equity Services Offered in Canada